bids-standard/bids-specification/src/99-appendices/03-hed.md

 Most studies will have event categorical variables and value variables that are common across many of the datasets in the study.
 You should try to annotate these columns in a `*_events.json` sidecar as high in the study hierarchy as possible to avoid duplicate annotations.
-Annotations that can be placed in sidcars are preferred to those placed directly in the HED column, because they are simpler, more compact, and less prone to inconsistent annotation.
+Annotations that can be placed in sidecars are preferred to those placed directly in the HED column, because they are simpler, more compact, and less prone to inconsistent annotation.
 Downstream tools should not distinguish between tags specified using the explicit HED column and the categorical specifications, but should form the union before analysis.
 Further, the [inheritance principle](../02-common-principles.md#the-inheritance-principle)